 - Position Error

 - Command Velocity

 - Actual Position

 - Command Position

 - D/A Output Voltage

 - Move Type

 - Next Move

 - Emergency Errors

 - Controlled Stop Errors

 - Programming Errors

 - Loop State

+- Resume Distance

+- Resume Mode

 For a digitizing axis, Actual Position and Emergency Errors are the only variables that can be displayed in the view list.
-The force list is not available for a digitizing axis.
+The force list is not available for a digitizing axis, or a time axis.

-CHAPTER 5 PICPro and SERCOS
+CHAPTER 5 PiCPro and SERCOS